ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 ## Users created with `psql`

-You can bypass creating users through IBM Cloud entirely, and create users directly in PostgreSQL with `psql`.
+You can bypass creating users through IBM Cloud entirely, and create users directly in {{site.data.keyword.databases-for-enterprisedb}} with `psql`.
 This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html).
 Users/roles created in `psql` have to have all of their privileges set manually, as well as privileges to the objects that they create.

-Users that are created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connection-strings#adding-users-to-_service-credentials_) if you choose.
+Users that are created directly in {{site.data.keyword.databases-for-enterprisedb}} do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connection-strings#adding-users-to-_service-credentials_) if you choose.

 Note that these users are not integrated with IAM controls, even if added to _Service Credentials_.
 {: .tip}